ngwillis/NGW-PRO1-SHADES/README.md

 # NGW-PRO1-SHADES
-These files were created purely as learning aid.
+[31/05/20] These files are part of a project for me to establish my learning path, to include Python, HTML, CSS and Javascript.